vodekhir/Vivian-/README.md

 📫 How to reach me: mail: vivianodekhiran@gmail.com
 ✨ Fun fact: I lived in Daejeon, South Korea for 3 years!

-⭐Feel free to check out some of my other projects such as ✈︎ Smoove, a solution for making your next move, smooth.
+⭐Feel free to check out some of my other projects such as ✈︎ <a href="https://github.com/Smoove-Moving-App/Smoove">Smoove</a>, a solution for making your next move, smooth.